awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-managewindowsservice.md

  **Document Steps**

-aws:runCommand \- Execute the PowerShell script to apply the desired configuration to the Windows service on the target instance\.
+aws:runCommand \- Run the PowerShell script to apply the desired configuration to the Windows service on the target instance\.

  **Outputs**